herunze1024/Bioinforbricklayer/README.md

 ### a.
 Bioinformatics Skills

 Share all the skills and experiences I gained in my 10+ years career in bioinformatics field, helping you quickly get ready for hands-on tasks in bioinformatic analysis and research.
-Please subscribe both my [English](https://www.youtube.com/channel/UC9GCtpQdyJW2_Es8psxHGMw?sub_confirmation=1) and [Chinese](https://www.youtube.com/channel/UCrOINtaeDHkSz34DANQej5g?sub_confirmation=1) channels for more updates to come...
+If you find the videos useful,please consifer subscribing both my [English](https://www.youtube.com/channel/UC9GCtpQdyJW2_Es8psxHGMw?sub_confirmation=1) and [Chinese](https://www.youtube.com/channel/UCrOINtaeDHkSz34DANQej5g?sub_confirmation=1) channels for more updates to come...

 - [Skills_01: How to work on Linux system with zero knowledge](https://www.youtube.com/watch?v=ACPOOBUpUB8&t=45s)
 - [技能篇01:如何零基础玩转Linux操作系统](https://www.youtube.com/watch?v=iWjDQ0cIgkU&t=24s)